 The iOS application community is under siege.
 Every popular application on Apple's app store has been cracked, their security mechanisms broken.

-Today's special SC Magazine report reveals that within hours - at times mere minutes - of a paid app hitting Apple’s App store, it is available for free on alternative sites.
+A special report by SC Magazine has revealed that within hours - at times mere minutes - of a paid app hitting Apple’s App store, it is available for free on alternative sites.

 These pirate apps are lumped into a lesser known but prolific underground store App Trackr which brims with stolen warez.

 This rampant piracy is the product of a global anonymous cracking scene that has operated publicly since at least 2008.
 Back then, cracking was fragmented, slower and limited to the technically savvy, who plied their trade using scripts and basic tools.

 Today apps can be cracked, downloaded, shared and installed at the touch of a button using glossy applications that has opened piracy to the masses.